phkhanhtrinh23/qgis_object_detection/README.md

 ## What's Next?
 - Customize it by editing the implementation file: ``object_detection.py``
 - Create your own custom icon, replacing the default icon.png
-- Modify your user interface by opening `object_detection_dockwidget_base` in Qt Designer
+- Modify your user interface by opening `object_detection_dockwidget_base.ui` in Qt Designer
 - You can use the Makefile to compile your Ui and resource files when you make changes.
 This requires GNU make (gmake)

 ## Weights